-For Max, an unwilling resident of the camp, it seems far more like a prison than a summer camp, and the only thing that keeps him going is the idea of escape.
-He is quickly joined by two new kids, Neil (who thought he was going to science camp), and Nikki, a self-described "agent of chaos".
-They are supervised by David, the overly cheery head counselor who seems oblivious to the fact that the camp is a run-down craphole, and his far more cynical assistant Gwen.
+For Max, a surly, unwilling resident of the camp, it seems far more like a prison than a summer camp, and the only thing that keeps him going is the idea of escape.
+He is quickly joined by two new kids, Neil (who thought he was going to science camp) and Nikki, a self-described "agent of chaos".
+They are supervised by David, the overly cheery head counselor who seems oblivious to the fact that the camp is a total craphole, and his far more cynical assistant Gwen.

 Camp Camp contains examples of:

 - A-Cup Angst: When discussing the afterlife, Gwen says she has to believe she'll reincarnate as a hotter version of herself.
 Her reasoning is "there's no way this is all there is" while motioning down at her chest.